markx86/uefi-os-template/README.md

 To build the project for the first time run `make all`, to build `gnu-efi` and the image.
 After that a normal `make` will build only the bootloader and the kernel and update the image with the new files.
 The Makefile offers 2 clean options:
-- `make clean` Cleans all built objects, libraries, elfs and efi files in the build directory.
+- `make clean` Cleans all built objects, libraries, ELFs and EFI files in the build directory.
 - `make clean-all` Does what clean does but also cleans the `gnu-efi` project and completely removes the build directory.
 After running this command it's necessary to re-run `make all`.

 #### In a more easy to read way